 - Transparency and open communication is crucial to building the mutual trust - external and internal.

-- An exit strategy should be included in the partnership governance documents in the event that one partner ops to leave the PPP.
+- An exit strategy should be included in the partnership governance documents in the event that one partner opts to leave.

 - Considering the importance of balance, ensure that all members possess appropriate levels of bargaining power.